The Rise of AI Self-Service

 - Resolution – the ability to solve the customer’s problem, whether it is filling out a form, rebooting a device or dealing with a canceled flight.

 If your company is looking to invest in disruptive technology that exploits market dynamics and provides a competitive edge, look no further than AI.
 It’s vital to implement AI in the right way, such as following these seven steps to deploying AI-powered self service in your company.
 Below is a summary of four main steps:

 - Build the virtual agent around a single strategic objective.
-Determine the ”why” – what is the goal of the implementation of AI-powered self-service for your organization?
+Determine the ”why” – what is the goal of the implementation of AI customer self-service for your organization?
 Is it cost reduction?
 Higher revenue goals?
 Decreased agent workload?
 Focus on the business priorities and develop the virtual agent’s capabilities to support this objective.

 - Prioritize high-volume, common customer questions.
 Collect data from existing repositories, including FAQs or helpdesk macros.
 Keep the tasks assigned to the virtual agent as simple as possible in order to maximize the initial return on investment.

 - Focus on human-centered design intelligence over more complicated machine learning in the short term.
 Humanize the self-service AI experience for users by allowing them to act naturally, using language and intonation they would normally use.
 Concentrating on perfecting individual conversations will yield significant benefits in the long run.

 - Develop detailed mid-term targets for scoping your virtual agent, and ensure your goals have the support of top-level management.
 The transformation to self-service AI is a major undertaking and must be treated as such.